-Departments will follow all of their exposure control plans, protocols, policies and procedures.
-Personnel identified in Departmental documents addressing communicable diseases shall fulfill their outlined responsibilities.
-In addition, Departments shall carry out any monitoring responsibilities referenced in such documents regarding the performance of designated treatment centers.
-Medical costs associated with an occupational exposure will be borne by the Employer.
+Departments will follow all of their exposure control plans, protocols, policies 1 Personnel identified in Departmental documents and procedures.
+2 addressing communicable diseases shall fulfill their outlined responsibilities.
+3 In addition, Departments shall carry out any monitoring responsibilities 4 referenced in such documents regarding the performance of designated 5 treatment centers.
+Medical costs associated with an occupational exposure 6 will be borne by the Employer.
+7

-Upon approval of a revised Policy Directive in the Department of Corrections addressing the control of communicable bloodborne diseases, the Michigan Corrections Organization may reopen negotiations on this topic.
+8 Upon approval of a revised Policy Directive in the Department of Corrections 9 addressing the control of communicable bloodborne diseases, the Michigan 10 Corrections Organization may reopen negotiations on this topic.

-The departments will also adhere to applicable Federal and Michigan statutes and administrative rules relating to protection from health hazards in the workplace.
+11 The departments will also adhere to applicable Federal and Michigan 12 statutes and administrative rules relating to protection from health hazards 13 in the workplace.